 Cold Temperatures

-Spider plants like their environment warm, with temperatures ideally between 60-75°F (15-25°C).
-If the plant is exposed to prolonged cold temperatures, it can stress the plant and slow down its ability to absorb water.
-This means the soil stays wet for longer periods, heightening the risk of rot.
+Spider plants like the warmth, the best temperature being between 60 to 75°F (15 to 25°C).
+If it’s subjected to too much cold it will stress the plant and slow down how well it can absorb water.
+This means the soil stays wet for longer and raises the risk of rotting.

 Overfertilization